In order to receive the latest updates and other important information, be sure that you join

 it.

+Do they self-update?
 A: We have a method for pushing updates, but it’s not feasible for us to update all Stargates manually.
-You must

 our Script Library forum.